What Is Terminal Knee Extension Exercise?

 These days the aspiration to maintain a healthy lifestyle keeps gaining traction all around the world.Thousands of people all over the world stick to healthy diets and perform workouts on a regular basis to prolong life expectancy and become stronger (2).
 However, sometimes even healthy habits may lead to health issues.
 There are physical exercises which overstress certain muscle groups and cause traumas.
-Weightlifting workouts which overload your quadriceps may lead to knee injuries.
-That’s why terminal knee extension exercise is essential for strengthening your knees.
+Weightlifting workouts that overload/stress the knee joint may lead to injuries.
+That’s why strengthening the muscles surrounding the knee such as the quadriceps can place less stress on the joint and reduce injury risk.

 Terminal knee extension exercises are special moves with a knee strengthening effect.
 They help to prevent and reduce knee pain after physical exercises and are in widespread use in rehabilitation therapy.

 First of all there are several reasons why you may need knee locking exercises.
 They are common both among those who perform physical exercises in order to lose weight or to keep fit and among professional sportsmen.
-Terminal knee extension exercises help them to get rid of knee pain after workouts which overload quadriceps (for example, squats), strengthen their knees and help perform weightlifting exercises safely.
+Terminal knee extension exercises are effective because they help strengthen the quadriceps which are important in extending the leg.
+TKE help to remove knee pain by strengthening the muscles involved in extending the leg and placing less stress on the actual knee joint.

 These exercises will also be beneficial for those who need rehabilitation after sustaining physical trauma or undergoing surgery (for example, total knee replacement (3) or ACL (1)).
 They need simpler exercises just to be able to straighten their leg completely and restore normal knee function.